-Email has often been maligned as a modern medium, but the numbers prove differently.
+Email has often been maligned as a “has-been” technology, but the numbers prove differently.

 The best tactics for appearing prominently in the News Feed end up being quite straight-forward: share things that are interesting, authentic, and resonate with your audience.
 That typically means visually compelling media, funny or emotional content, and important news that’s fascinating to a wide audience … [People] just want to be stimulated.
 Do that, and Facebook will share what you have to say.